01Eddie/holberton-system_engineering-devops/0x00-shell_basics/README.md

 # holberton-system_engineering-devops
 Learn basic of shell

-0. Prints the absolute path name of the current working directory.
+0. Prints the path name of the current working directory.